bluestone-live/coding-challenge/README.md

 ### Server

 The server should be able to handle client's requests as mentioned above.

+The data should be stored on server-side and visible to the public.

 You may wonder what exactly a given task is running against?
 It does not really matter for this project, so, for simplicity, each task does nothing but sleeps for 3 ~ 5 seconds at random to simulate it's working on something.